sagefy/sagefy/gh-pages/f_ideas/go_deep.md

 ---
 layout: default
-title: The Eight Ideas – Go Deep
+title: The Ideas – Go Deep
 ---

 _Route memorizing isn't enough.
 We must be able to use our knowledge._